hesyandi/hesyandi/README.md

 - 👋 Hi, I’m @hesyandi
 - 👀 I’m interested in Data Science
 - 🌱 I’m currently learning Data Science and Web Development
-- 📫 How to reach me hesyandi@gmail.com
+- 📫 You can reach me through my email hesyandi@gmail.com

 <!---
 hesyandi/hesyandi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.